UK visitors face £6 rise in permit fee

 It is not known when price rises may be implemented.

-The Home Office also announced it has agreed to lift the requirement for transit passengers who remain airside to be exempt from the ETA scheme.
+The Home Office also announced it has agreed for transit passengers who remain airside to be exempt from the ETA scheme.

-Heathrow and Manchester airports are the only locations in the UK which offer this facility.
+Heathrow and Manchester airports are the only locations in the UK which offer a transit facility.

 The Home Office described the change as a “temporary exemption” and said it will “be kept under review”.